Hirohara Shrine: Medan club

 In the aftermath of Japan's surrender, an attempt was made to dismantle the shrine from 26 August to 31 August 1945 under the orders from the Home Ministry, as to avoid the desecration of the shrine.
 The dismantling of the shrine was underway when it was supervised by Suzuki Hiroyuki himself, who stayed in Medan along the course of the war.
 Both the honden and haiden, and other small shrines on the site, were successfully dismantled.
-The process was abruptly ended when British forces immediately began landing at Belawan in 9 October and blitzed their way to the city of Medan, facing little to no resistance and denying any movement for the Japanese to properly undertake any decisive actions.
+The process was abruptly ended when British forces immediately began landing at Belawan on 9 October and blitzed their way to the city of Medan, facing little to no resistance and denying any movement for the Japanese to properly undertake any decisive actions.
+Medanese locals had also opposed the destruction of the shrine, which slowed progress by the Japanese Army.
 As a result, most infrastructure and buildings in Medan, including the shamusho, remained relatively intact.
 In the next year, Suzuki Hiroyuki went back to Japan.
 During the occupation of the city of Medan by the Allies, the building was repurposed as a Dutch white supremacist clubhouse known as De Witte Sociëteit (English: The White Society.)
 De Witte Sociëteit was established in 1879, serving as a gathering place for the white, Dutch Totoks, Chinese, high-ranking land owners of Deli, and the Sultan of Deli himself; no Inlander and dogs would be allowed in.
 Their first clubhouse was located adjacent to the main post office of Medan (now the Bank BCA).
 The Club House was initially conceived as a convivial space for Dutch plantation owners where they could assemble for recreational activities.
 This encompassed partaking in beverages such as coffee, engaging in smoking, and participating in discussions from literature and business to politics, art, and culture.

 Medan club in 1972, used as a competition venue.
 Dr. Hidayat, the co-owner of the Medan Club at this time, is on the left.